-Written in the relatable language of a precocious, exuberant, and strong-willed girl, and complete with “supercute” childlike illustrations, the delightfully funny story, based on Paris’s own personal experiences as a professional dancer and teacher, encourages readers of all ages to share in Lilly’s adorable joie de vivre, “to trust their instincts, seek their own answers, and be kind to all.”
+Pardon My French – It’s the Language of Ballet is written in the relatable language of a precocious, exuberant, and strong-willed girl, and complete with “supercute” childlike illustrations, the delightfully funny story, based on Paris’s own personal experiences as a professional dancer and teacher, encourages readers of all ages to share in Lilly’s adorable joie de vivre, “to trust their instincts, seek their own answers, and be kind to all.”
 I’m not exactly a six-year-old, but it kept me laughing and loving this spunky little girl, her irrepressible curiosity, and the valuable lessons she learned.
 READ MORE

 My daughters think this is the best book ever!!

 I bought the book Pardon My French - It’s The Language Of Ballet because both my daughters are aspiring ballerinas.
 They were rolling on the floor squealing with laughter.
 They haven’t put the book down yet.
 They were reading it out loud and my husband and I were laughing just as hard as they were.
 Thank you Nancy Paris for giving us Lilly Nilly.
 We love her and can’t wait to read more of her adventures and her very thoughtful wisdom filled take on life